 Being an IPS panel, the colour reproduction here is pretty great.
 You’re not going to get professional-grade accuracy with your sketches, but colours will still look lovely and vivid.

-Surface Go 2 performance – No laptop replacement
+Performance – No laptop replacement

 Microsoft claims the Surface Go 2 boasts a 64% faster performance than its predecessor thanks to the new Intel 8th Generation Core M3 chip.
 However, to get this speedier chip you’ll need to pay at least £619.